-If you can't see the custom symbols, please close all instances of your terminal emulator.
-You may need to restart X for the changes to take effect.
+If custom symbols still cannot be seen then try closing all instances of the terminal emulator.
+Restarting X may be needed for the changes to take effect.

-If you still can't see the custom symbols, double-check that you have installed the font to a valid X font path, and that you have installed the fontconfig file to a valid fontconfig path.
+If custom symbols still can't be seen, double-check that the font have been installed to a valid X font path, and that the fontconfig file was installed to a valid fontconfig path.
 Alternatively try to install a patched font.